eboot/CoinMarketCap-DatabaseAPI-Build/README.md

-# CoinMarketCap-DatabaseAPI-Build
+# CoinMarketCap DatabaseAPI Build

 This is built to pull data from coinmarketcap.com and push in to a MYSQL database for further analysis.

 Feel free to use.